 If you aren't concerned about indoor air pollution, then you need to learn more about its dangers.
-You spend more time inside your home than anywhere else, and if you work or go to school, then those environments must meet certain air quality standards.
+You spend more time inside your home than anywhere else.
+If you work or go to school, then those environments must meet certain air quality standards.
 Here is what HVAC professionals believe can lead to poor air quality

 inside your home.